Sixteenth Street Heights: Recreation

 Sixteenth Street Heights is next to Rock Creek Park, a 1754 acre national park that bisects the District of Columbia.
-Park facilities near 16th Street Heights include highly valued fields of green for sun bathing, soccer, a touch football league on Sundays, a popular jogging track and picnic areas for local residents and the public; the Carter Barron Amphitheater and the William H.G.
+Park facilities near 16th Street Heights include lawns used for sun bathing, soccer, weekly football matches, a popular jogging track and picnic areas for local residents and the public; the Carter Barron Amphitheater and the William H.G.
 Fitzgerald Tennis Center, which hosts the annual Mubadala Citi Open tennis tournament, as well as tennis courts for the public, except when unavailable due to the professional tennis tournament.
 The grass fields are effectively out of service for a month or more due to field parking during the tournament, until rehabilitated by tournament management.
-The area is bordered to the West by a mature forest of lofty trees making for a lovely background.
+The area is bordered to the west by forest.

 The Hamilton Recreation Center at 1340 Hamilton Street has a 60 ft by 40 ft athletic field, a basketball court, a playground, and a small multi-purpose room.
 The Upshur Recreation Center at 4300 Arkansas Avenue has a baseball/softball field, two basketball courts, a computer lab, a kitchen, a medium-sized multi-purpose room, a playground, and a swimming pool.
 The Twin Oaks Community Garden, at 1425 Taylor Street, has 40 plots and hosts a Junior Master Gardener Program.